m-lee-uhm/mlee-uhm.github-io/essays/reflection-on-TS-and-ICS314.md

 ---
 layout: essay
 type: essay
-title: "ICS314 Survival Guide (and Typescript)"
+title: "ICS 314 and What to Expect"
 date: 2024-09-05
 published: true
 labels:
   - Typescript
   - Athletic Software Engineering
 image:
 ---
 I first heard of Typescript being mentioned in a video about web development.
 At the time I had just started learning about and working with Java so the language looked familiar but different.